FEATURED RESOURCES

 This guide includes a selection of school-facing resources anchored in culturally responsive-sustaining (CRS) family engagement practices.
 As you review these resources, we hope that you will be able to:

-Evaluate your school’s existing family engagement practices, with a focus on families of multilingual learners and,
+Evaluate your school’s existing family engagement practices, with a focus on families of multilingual learners.

 Further your ongoing efforts to invest in strategies to reach and build relationships with families of multilingual learners.

-The guide highlights resources, activities, and workshop materials that center the experience of Multilingual Learners and immigrant students.
-We hope the resources and activities provide you and your students the opportunity to:
+The guide highlights resources, activities, and workshop materials that center on the experience of multilingual learners and immigrant students.
+We hope the resources and activities provide you and your students with the opportunity to:

-Ensure multilingual, immigrant students, and undocumented youth are the protagonist in their journey.
+Ensure multilingual, immigrant students, and undocumented youth are the protagonists in their journey.

 Engage in meaningful programming filled with checkpoints for reflection, planning, and the development of social-emotional skills that build cultural capital.